sprad1/Election_Analysis/README.md

 4. Calculate the percentage o votes each candidate won.
 5. Deterine the winner of the election based on popular vote.

-## Resources
-- Data Source: election_results.csv
-- Software: Python 3.8.8, Visual Studio Code, 1.58.2

-## Summary
+## Results

-The analysis of the election show that:
+The analysis of the election shows that:

 - There were "x" votes case in the election.
 - The candidates were:
   - Candidate 1